kvalle/root-lisp/README.md

 - Atoms cannot contain spaces, thus elminating the need for dotted pair notations or commas within lists.
 - Quoting can be done using single quote tick (e.g. `'(a quoted list)` instead of `(quote a quoted list)`) in order to improve readability of programs a bit.

-In addition, I could not figure out how to define and refer to functions outside of `label` expressions, and thus introduced a `defun` construct like the one described in "The Roots of Lisp".
-If anyone have inputs on this, I'd be delighted for a message or pull-request on the issue.
+In addition, I could not figure out how to define and refer to functions outside of `label` expressions, and thus introduced a `defun` construct like the one described by Graham.
+If anyone have inputs on how to do this without introducing a new "axiomatic" form I'd be delighted for a message or pull-request.

-The implementation itself also differ a lot, obviously, being written in Python rather than for the [IBM 704](http://en.wikipedia.org/wiki/IBM_704), but I tried to keep the semantic regaring the computational model as close to the original as possible.
+The implementation itself also differ a lot, obviously, being written in Python rather than for the [IBM 704](http://en.wikipedia.org/wiki/IBM_704), but I tried to keep the semantics regarding the computational model as close to the original as possible.

 ### What's what?